Table of Contents

 Just east of Mammoth Hot Springs, the North Grand Loop Road crosses the Gardiner River.
 We take a moment to stop at Sheepeater Canyon Bridge.
 It was breathtaking.
 You can hear the rushing waters of the Gardiner River as it makes its way to join the Yellowstone River.

-Note: a new bridge will be constructed beside this bridge.
+Note: A new bridge will be constructed beside this bridge.
 Automobile traffic will use the existing bridge while the new bridge is under construction.
 Not sure of the fate of the bridge once construction is complete.

 Spectacular Undine Falls on the North Grand Loop Road